TingdiRen/URSCT-SESR/README.md

 ## QuickStart
+### Attention: please ensure the pytorch version be same with requirements.txt
 ### Start a custom training
 We have put demo data in folder "_./dataset_", hence you can run any file "_*\_train.py_" in  folder "_./scripts_".